Skip to content

 Compare Mung beans, mature seeds, sprouted, cooked, stir-fried

-See how Mung beans, mature seeds, sprouted, cooked, stir-fried compares to other foods:
+See how Mung beans, mature seeds, sprouted, cooked, stir-fried compares to other foods in terms of nutrition:

 More in Vegetables and Vegetable Products